Topic: Capturing FacebookTopic: Capturing other social media

 For further best practices for social media in a downloadable PDF, please see our guide.

 All of the social media platforms have developed robust security systems to prevent robots, spammers, and malicious actors from accessing their platforms.
-As a result, sometimes using systems that access the platforms via API or that use automations that go very quickly will trigger the system to think your account is a robot and will be flagged or shut down.
+As a result, sometimes using systems that access the platforms via API or that use automation that go very quickly will trigger the system to think your account is a robot and will be flagged or shut down.

 Page Vault is constantly monitoring these activities and changes to the social platforms to make sure that our systems don’t trigger the social media’s security algorithms.
-We never access the platforms via their API, and have developed our automations to look as “human” as possible.
+We never access the platforms via their API, and have developed our automation to look as “human” as possible.
 In our experience, we have very few account flags and lockouts.

 If you experience any issues with multiple lockouts, please let our support team know so that we can monitor changes to the platforms’ security.

 As the social media platforms continue to increase their sophistication, it’s possible that using Page Vault will trigger something that will cause your examiner account to be locked.
-In that event, we suggest following the platform’s process for unlocking your account.
+In that event, we suggest following the platform’s instructions for unlocking your account.